What’s Going Around: Stomach bugs, strep, allergies

-WellSpan Pediatric Medicine Physicians across the Midsate are seeing stomach bugs and strep throat — although strep cases are declining.
+WellSpan Pediatric Medicine Physicians across the Midstate are seeing stomach bugs and strep throat — although strep cases are declining.
 They are beginning to see allergy and asthma symptoms increase.

 The CVS MinuteClinic in York saw an increase in strep cases, as well as viral upper respiratory infections.
 They saw fewer COVID and flu cases.